SPIRE

 • Is the Admissions process competitive?

-SPIRE looks at each student individually to determine if they would be a good fit.
-The admissions process includes submitting an official transcript, letters of recommendation from an English teacher, math teacher, and principal or coach, an interview with the coach and Director of Admissions (either virtual or in-person) and a completed application.
-Each applicant is reviewed by the Admissions Committee which is composed of administrators, teachers, and coaches to determine if the student meets SPIRE’s admissions requirements.
+SPIRE evaluates each student individually to determine if they are a good fit.
+The admissions process includes submitting an official transcript, letters of recommendation from an English teacher, a math teacher, and a principal or coach; completing an interview with an admissions manager and a sports coach; and submitting a completed application.

 • Does SPIRE Academy offer scholarships?